aditya-shrivastavv/Notes/javascript-functions.md

 const myFunction = (a, b) => a + b;
 ```

-- Arrow functions can be named or anonymous.
+- Arrow functions are always anonymous.
 - Arrow functions are always in expression form.

 They take `this` from the surrounding scope and cannot make their own `this`.